sgoyal04/sgoyal04/README.md

 - Full stack projects with a strong backend or API component
 - Tools and research focused on systems, performance, or security

-## 🤔 I'm looking for help with
-- Learning cloud deployment pipelines and CI/CD setups

 ## 💬 Ask me about
 - Frontend stacks like React + Tailwind
 - Java and Spring Boot for backend development